 Splash page Configuration

-To allow a connecting user to be redirected to the splash page by the Access Point, the service provider needs to configure the splash page URL.
-This can be achieved either by:
+In order for an Access Point to redirect the connecting user to the splash page, the service provider needs to configure the splash page URL.
+This can be done via the Provisioning API (find documentation here).

 Upon completion of all the splash page authentication steps, the user will be redirected back to the Access Point.
 The Access Point then communicates with the service providers back-end to establish whether network access was granted and if any restrictions apply (i.e., session length, upload/download limit, etc.).
 To learn how to configure splash page related settings, including traffic and fail-over policies, please see details here.